-Kelly Laser Center offers numerous surgical procedures for cataract treatment.Â Among numerous affiliations,Â Dr. KellyÂ is an experiencedÂ cataract surgeonÂ and an active member of the American Society of Cataract and Refractive Surgeons.
+Kelly Vision Center offers many surgical procedures for cataract treatment.Â Among numerous affiliations,Â Dr. KellyÂ is an experiencedÂ cataract surgeonÂ and an active member of the American Society of Cataract and Refractive Surgeons.

 What is a Cataract?